neitey/quake3pico/README.md

-# Quake 3 Port to Pico Neo 3
+# Quake 3 Port to Pico Neo 3 and Pico 4

 ## Building